 AKA VALLEY OF THE SASQUATCH

-It’s not a great setup, but I have to be honest it’s at least better than another band of drunken teenagers.
-The clichéd location isn’t ideal but it’s more believable in this scenario.
-Although the same stock noise of a creaking door being used repeatedly after they arrive drains any such realism.
-The down on their luck family narrative lends them a sympathetic side, with Michael wanting to get back to school that his father isn’t able to afford the loans for.
-Their dynamic might have made for an interesting tale of adversity, but it’s not long before other visitors arrive in the form of Will and Roger’s obnoxious friend Sergio.
-Why he thought having them over was a good idea is unclear since they both hate each other, and it’s clear that only Roger has any patience for Sergio’s drunken behaviour.
+It’s not a great start but I have to be honest it’s at least better than another band of drunken teenagers.
+The clichéd location isn’t ideal but in some ways it’s more believable.
+Even if the general scenario is questionable.
+Don’t expect any realism though.
+The same stock noise of a creaking door being used repeatedly after they arrive soon drains any sense of grittiness.
+The whole down on their luck family narrative lends the duo a sympathetic side, with Michael wanting to get back to a school that his father isn’t able to afford.
+This character dynamic might have made for an interesting tale of adversity.
+But they’re not left alone long enough for this to develop.

+It’s not long before other visitors arrive in the form of Will and Roger’s obnoxious friend Sergio.
+Why he thought having this guy over was a good idea is unclear.
+The two brothers both seem to hate one other, and it’s clear that only Roger has any patience for Sergio’s drunken behaviour.
 He’s prime Bigfoot fodder within minutes of arriving.
-Will on the other hand is a reasonable guy, though he seems a bit young to be a property owning uncle which is a distraction.
-Packed in a small space together with a lot of guns and a lot of booze, what could possibly go wrong?
+Will on the other hand is a reasonable guy.
+Even if he seems to be a bit young to be a property owning uncle, which is a distraction.
+The gang quickly find themselves packed inside this tiny space together with a lot of guns and a lot of booze.
+What could possibly go wrong?